-What’s the Difference between DFM, DFA, and DFMA?
+What’s the True Difference Between DFM, DFA, and DFMA?

 The difference between DFM and DFA is their particular focus.
 But keep in mind that both aim at making a product’s design easy to manufacture.

 DFM focuses on creating guidelines that will make individual parts and components easy to get or cost-efficient to manufacture.

 DFA focuses on creating guidelines to decrease the number of components and parts needed to create a product.

 So, DFM intends to make components and parts easy to get or manufacture, and DFA aims at decreasing the number of parts and components needed.

 The purpose of it all is to make manufacturing as easy as possible.

 Imagine if all you needed to manufacture your product were 20 easy to get and assemble components and parts.

 It would be relatively easy to set up a production line for such a product, and the labor force that would work on it would have relatively fewer chances to make mistakes throughout the manufacturing operation.

 Difference between DFM and DFA- DFM vs DFA